© Crown copyright 2018

 British citizens visiting Indonesia are able to buy a 30 day visa upon arrival by following the ‘Visa on Arrival’ sign.
 Visas of this kind can be extended once for a maximum of 30 days by applying to immigration offices within Indonesia.

-If you’re travelling to Indonesia for business, check the Foreign and Commonwealth Office (FCO) travel advice page beforehand.
+If you’re travelling to Indonesia for business, check the Foreign and Commonwealth Office (FCO) travel advice page first.

-Contact the Department for International Trade (DIT) team in Indonesia for more information and advice on opportunities for doing business in Indonesia.
+Contact the DIT team in Indonesia for more information and advice on opportunities for doing business in Indonesia.

 The UK-ASEAN Business Council (UKABC) provides practical advice and guidance on how to do business in all ASEAN markets.

 Contact UKABC’s team to discuss your ASEAN export strategy.